JVAdams/EchoNet2Fish/README.md

-#
-Estimate Fish Abundance from Acoustic Echoes and Net Catch

 EchoNet2Fish
 ============

-**EchoNet2Fish** is a package of functions for the [R programming language](http://www.r-project.org/).  **EchoNet2Fish** estimates fish abundance from acoustic surveys combined with catch in nets (typically midwater trawls or gill nets)
+**EchoNet2Fish** is a package of functions for the [R programming language](http://www.r-project.org/).  **EchoNet2Fish** estimates fish abundance from acoustic surveys combined with catch in nets (typically midwater trawls or gill nets).

 - - -